eclipse-cdt/cdt/FAQ/README.md

 #### How do I get the LLDB debugger?

-CDT has experimental support for LLDB starting from CDT 9.1.
-The minimum recommended version for LLDB is 3.8.
+CDT has support for LLDB starting from CDT 9.1.
+The use of LLDB with CDT is recommended for local macOS application debugging on Apple silicon (AArch64) only.

-  - Ubuntu

-Using Ubuntu 16.04, install with

-`sudo apt-get install lldb`

-This will install lldb 3.8 along with the necessary lldb-mi executable.
-CDT should find lldb-mi on the PATH (environment variable).

-Note that previous versions of LLDB that were in previous Ubuntu releases could be buggy and not as well tested with CDT.

-  - Fedora

-Using Fedora 24, install with

-`sudo dnf install lldb`

-This will install lldb 3.8 along with the necessary lldb-mi executable.
-CDT should find lldb-mi on the PATH (environment variable).

-Note that previous versions of LLDB that were in previous Fedora releases could be buggy and not as well tested with CDT.

-  - Other Linux
+  - Linux

 The lldb-mi tool was removed from the LLVM repository in 2019 and is no-longer present in builds of LLDB from version 10 onwards.
-If lldb-mi is not available (or too old) in your distribution, it is not difficult to build it from source, see the [lldb-mi README](https://github.com/lldb-tools/lldb-mi/blob/main/README.md).
+If lldb-mi is not available in your distribution, it is not difficult to build it from source, see the [lldb-mi README](https://github.com/lldb-tools/lldb-mi/blob/main/README.md).